NicoleRauch/WaniKaniBookClubGenerator/README.md

 *Note:* For all URLs, the full forum thread URL or only its last part can be specified.
 (A robust URL will be generated from either information.)

-You also need a template file (see the provided example file `template.md`).
+You also need a template file for the weekly threads (see the provided example file `week_template.md`).

-You can use all variable names from the template file, included in `$`, e.g. `$week$`, and those will get replaced by the values in the configuration file.
+You can use all variable names in the template file, included in `$`, e.g. `$week$`, and those will get replaced by the values from the configuration file.

 ### Additional Variables

-You can use the following variables in the template as well, but you need not set them in the configuration (they will be ignored if you set them there):
+You can use the following variables in the template file as well, but you need not set them in the configuration (they will be ignored if you set them there):

 |Name|Explanation|